mongodb/docs/source/includes/queryable-encryption/qe-csfle-contention.rst

 Concurrent write operations, such as inserting the same field/value pair into multiple documents in close succession, can cause contention: conflicts that delay operations.

 With {+qe+}, MongoDB tracks the occurrences of each field/value pair in an encrypted collection using an internal counter.
-The contention factor partitions this counter, similar to an array.
+The :term:`contention factor` partitions this counter, similar to an array.
 This minimizes issues with incrementing the counter when using ``insert``, ``update``, or ``findAndModify`` to add or modify an encrypted field with the same field/value pair in close succession. ``contention = 0`` creates an array with one element at index 0. ``contention = 4`` creates an array with 5 elements at indexes 0-4.
 MongoDB increments a random array element